|

 monuments."

-Indeed she had a
+Indeed she

-the winter months.
+during the winter months.

-How to Get
+How to

-There:
+Get There:

-The best way to
+The best way

-offering these excursions.
-No matter what one pays
+companies offering these excursions.
+No matter what

-to take these tours, it will be much less
+one pays to take these tours, it will be much less

 troublesome and cheaper to join a group before